History of Ethiopia: Communist period (1974–1991)

-After a period of civil unrest that began in February 1974, a provisional administrative council of soldiers, known as the Derg ("committee"), seized power from the aging Emperor Haile Selassie I on September 12, 1974, and installed a government that was socialist in name and military in style.
-The Derg summarily executed 59 members of the former government, including two former prime ministers and crown councilors, court officials, ministers, and generals.
-Emperor Haile Selassie died on August 22, 1975.
-He was allegedly strangled in the basement of his palace or smothered with a wet pillow.
+After a period of civil unrest that began in February 1974, a provisional administrative council of soldiers, known as the Derg ("committee"), seized power from the ageing Emperor Haile Selassie I on September 12, 1974, and installed a government that was socialist in name and military in style.
+The Derg summarily executed 59 members of the former government, including two former prime ministers and crown councillors, court officials, ministers, and generals.
+Emperor Haile Selassie died on August 27, 1975.
+He was allegedly strangled in the basement of his palace or smothered with a wet pillow.Lt.

-Lt.
 Col. Mengistu Haile Mariam assumed power as head of state and Derg chairman, after having his two predecessors killed, as well as tens of thousands of other suspected opponents.
 The new government undertook socialist reforms, including nationalisation of landlords' property and the church's property.
-Before the coup, Ethiopian peasants' way of life was thoroughly influenced by the church teachings; 280 days a year are religious feasts or days of rest.
+Before the coup, Ethiopian peasants' way of life was thoroughly influenced by the church teachings; 280 days a year were religious feasts or days of rest.
 Mengistu's years in office were marked by a totalitarian-style government and the country's massive militarization, financed by the Soviet Union and the Eastern Bloc, and assisted by Cuba.
 In December 1976, an Ethiopian delegation in Moscow signed a military assistance agreement with the Soviet Union.
 The following April 1977, Ethiopia abrogated its military assistance agreement with the United States and expelled the American military missions.

 The new regime in Ethiopia met with armed resistance from the large landowners, the royalists and the nobility.
-The resistance was largely centered in the province of Eritrea.
+The resistance was largely centred in the province of Eritrea.
 The Derg decided in November 1974 to pursue war in Eritrea rather than seek a negotiated settlement.
 By mid-1976, the resistance had gained control of most of the towns and the countryside of Eritrea.